 **Pro Tip: Want extra flavor?
 Add 1/2 cup shredded coconut or almonds into the mix.

 Nutrition: 314 calories per serving

 Rightly or wrongly, we’ve all been caught eating cookie dough straight out of the bowl.
-Thankfully, that’s exactly how this recipe is meant to be enjoyed.
+Thankfully, that’s exactly how this gluten-free recipe is meant to be enjoyed.
 This edible cookie dough recipe is a great midnight snack or after-dinner dessert.
 Best of all, this treat is made with all natural ingredients and suits gluten- and dairy-free diets.